 Morning, I look over, Natalie is someplace other than bed.
 I get up and do morning ablutions, the towel on one rack is damp, she’s showered.
 The clothes she wore last night are still draped on a chair.
-I pull on by super comfortable yoga pants and an oversize t-shirt, sit and slip on socks, men’s feet aren’t particularly attractive.
+I pull on by super comfortable yoga pants and an oversize t-shirt, sit and slip on socks, It’s the rare woman who has beautiful feet, men’s feet?
+Never.

 Move along through the living area headed for the coffee pot.

 The three girls are out by the pool, unfortunately for me, dressed, at least in t-shirts and knee socks.
-Natalie has on one of mine, it must hang down to her knees.
+Natalie has on one of mine, it hangs down to her knees.
 I take coffee out and park at the table.

 “Good morning all.”